Writing the Perfect Influencer Marketing Brief: 7 Steps

 Why Do You Need it?

 You may feel like an internal word-of-mouth agreement between you, and the influencer is more than enough for a successful collaboration.
-But, having an agreement makes it clearer for all parties involved.
+But, having an agreement makes it more transparent for all parties involved.

 We’re not saying that influencers will try to trick you or sabotage the campaign.
 But, unclear instructions and ambiguity can lead to substantial marketing mistakes that you’ll find impossible to correct once they happen.